milador/RaspberryPi-Joystick/NSGamepad/README.md

   5.1.
 Create a new gadget

 ```
-sudo nano /usr/bin/nsgamepad_usb
+sudo nano /usr/bin/ns_gamepad_usb
 ```

   5.2.
-Add the following code to the nsgamepad_usb gadget and save it.
+Add the following code to the ns_gamepad_usb gadget and save it.

 ```
 # Created by https://github.com/milador/RaspberryPi-Joystick